 Paddle Boarding in Malta: Best Locations and Tips

 There is also a growing interest in paddle boarding in Malta.
 Several places rent equipment, and tours are also available.
 Malta offers the best paddle boarding conditions due to its calm seas.
-There is almost no time of year when you cannot do this.
-The water always stays warm.
-Malta has a beautiful coastline, so paddle boarding is a great activity.

 Paddle Boarding During Sunset